LaunchCodeEducation/data-analysis/src/chapters/sql-part3/studio.rst

 | The focus of this studio is to get more familiar with JOIN statements and to practice using them.

-Use the last 30 minutes of studio time to regroup and each person will present one of the events they created and the query used to solve it.

 * Break into small groups and work together to answer the questions.
 * Each member of the group should be coding along in their own notebooks.
 * In Part 2 of the studio, each person will pick their own month and create two events or promotions, creating queries to support their choices in their own notebook.